rohmaniat/SWE4S-Cryo-2D-Class-Generation/README.md

 This package requires a few key dependencies, namely PyTorch, Pandas, and MRCFile.
 The environment is called "particle" and can be set up using the following commands:
 `mamba env create -f particle_env.yml`
 `mamba activate particle`

-## TODO

-- Give more specificity to the particle_env.yml file.
-We want to make sure anyone can run it.
-- Make a bunch of UNIT tests.
-Let's make sure we really catch all our edge cases (let's implement some catches for exit codes).
-- Upload our code to Fiji and make sure it works on there.

-- Consider adding some timing methods to see if we can speed up the whole process.
-- Update the file descriptions in the README.md
-- Consider making an error calculation function.
-It could take our prediction.csv file and ground_truth.csv and calculate some kind of error.

-- can we write a section of the README that describes what code users should run?

 ## Notes